-Last year, many in the audience found these claims strange, if not preposterous.
-Capitalism was obviously in trouble, they conceded.
+When we first articulated this argument in 2009 and 2010, the response was largely dismissive.
+Capitalism was obviously in trouble, went the counterargument.
 But the crisis, though deep, was by no means systemic.
 It threatened neither the existence of capitalism nor the confidence of capitalists in their power to rule it.
 To argue that capitalists were losing their grip was frivolous.